for PHOTOGRAPHIC artists

 Summary: Annual open entry award exhibition featuring small contemporary art work in a variety of media.
 Open to all Australian residents.

 Awards: Linden Award $5 000; Palais Theatre Management Artist Support Award $2 000; Yarra Trams Award $1 000; Member for Albert Park Award $600; St Kilda Art Supplies Award $1 000 worth of art materials.
 6 Postcard winners each receive $250 and have their work reproduced as Linden Postcards.

 Further information: ph (03) 9534 0099, email firstname.lastname@example.org or visit http://www.lindenarts.org/

 Moran Contemporary Photographic Prize

 Organisation: Moran Health Care Group.

 Summary: Open to all Australian residents, this competition promotes digital and film-based photography.
-Exhibition of finalists held at State Library of NSW and a subsequent touring exhibition.
+Exhibition of finalists to be held at Juniper Hall Paddington and a subsequent touring exhibition.